umhau/PXEN/README.md

   - If there's a list of MAC addresses available, use them to set static IPs and initiate direct connections between the servers.
   - Also potentially possible to sniff the local traffic?
 Emulate a DHCP server?
   - Send out special packets to try and find other servers?
+  - Use randomized IPV6 addresses, since those would virtually never overlap, and use those to initiate direct connections with the other servers.
+Use special packets broadcasted through the network to find the other servers.
+(Could probably encrypt them with the SSH key, too)
   - Somehow or other, set up a communication network.
   - When a DHCP server is back online, change the IP addresses to what the DHCP server hands out.
 Convert them internally, so there's no missed connections.
 - Before this is pursued farther, figure out exactly what the scenario is supposed to be.
 What's the threat, what's expected / hoped to happen? -- cluster is back online immediately after the power is on, and reconnects with the rest of the infrastructure as it reappears.